Skip to main content

 a.
 Good Tidings: Full Service Catering

 b.
-Goodies To Go: Drop off Catering service
+Goodies To Go: Drop off catering service

-d.
-Stamp Restaurants: carry out catering services
+c.
+Stamp Restaurants: Carry out catering services

 2. Catering Waivers

 i.
 Off-campus catering companies must provide all appropriate equipment to keep food at proper temperatures in accordance with safe food handling regulations.
-Caterers must provide all necessary equipment including, but not limited to serving equipment, transportation carts, warming equipment, etc.
+Caterers must provide all necessary equipment including, but not limited to serving equipment, transportation carts, and warming equipment, etc.

 3. Outdoor Locations